HungYangChang/ECSE-551-Mini-project2/README.md

 1. Please Upload to python notebook (.ipynb file) to Colab
 2. Select the required notebook and select "Run" in each code.
 3. Note: Some of the codes are involved gird searching and may not be able to run in colab due to memory limit.

+## More info
+Code are also available on GitHub link (https://github.com/HungYangChang/ECSE-551-Mini-project2)